 Daniel Horowitz has a remarkable life and career.
 At age 16 he booked the band Fleetwood Mac to perform at a local University.
 He started his own audio/video company when he was at Hampshire College and he graduated with a degree in writing.

-After college Horowitz went to law school, first at Boston University and then to Southwestern University in Los Angeles.
+After college Horowitz went to law school.
+He first attended Boston University and then to Southwestern University in Los Angeles, California.
+He worked at the Southwestern University law clinic which provided legal services to the underprivileged.
 He was a law clerk for the Honorable Robert K. Barber and became a licensed attorney in 1980.
 Horowitz is a licensed real estate broker and owned a real estate company.
 He has done SEC compliance work for a major New York broker-dealer.
+This hands on business experience makes Daniel Horowitz unusual among white collar defense lawyers.

 First High Profile Clients